-The aim of this project is to build the evidence base for primary prevention of sexual and intimate partner violence through developing adapting and testing parenting and / or school strengthening interventions.
+This project contributed to the evidence base for primary prevention of sexual and intimate partner violence through developing adapting and testing parenting and / or school strengthening interventions.

 Building capacity for SIPV primary prevention research and intervention development in Sub-Saharan Africa - Lessons Learned.
 Briefing paper.
-Dartnall E and Gevers A. SVRI, 2015
+Dartnall E, Gevers A. SVRI, 2015.

 - facilitate infants’ secure attachment and encourage parental bonding and connectedness with children

 - discourage authoritarian or harsh parenting, especially corporal punishment